one-among-us/data/people/Futajuhuacha/page.en.md

 [^1]: The title format imitates *In Memory of Ms.Liu Hezhen*, which was a famous work of Lu Xun, published on April 12th, 1926.

 [^2]: Funeral customs in East Asia.
-In tradition, the memorial ceremony is held every seven days after a person's death, with one session lasting seven days and a maximum of seven sessions.
+In tradition, the memorial ceremony is held every seven days after a person’s death, with one session lasting seven days and a maximum of seven sessions.
 It will take 49 days to complete.